-Thermocouple: A thermoelectric device on a gas-powered water heater or appliance that turns off the gas supply when it senses that the pilot light has gone out to avoid releasing natural gas into the building.
+Thermocouple: A thermoelectric device on a gas-powered water heater or appliance that turns off gas supply when it senses that the pilot light has gone out, to avoid releasing natural gas into the building.

-Thermostatic Valve: A valve with a thermal actuator that regulates temperature and pressure fluctuations by adjusting the ratio of cold to hot water to maintain the desired temperature setting.
+Thermostatic Valve: A valve with a thermal actuator that regulates temperature and pressure fluctuations by adjusting the ratio of cold to hot water to maintain a desired temperature setting.

 Trenchless Sewer Repair: This term applies to several methods of repairing a buried sewer line without accessing it by digging a trench.
-Trenchless sewer repair or replacement techniques include pipe relining and hydraulic pipe bursting, which are far less invasive and time-consuming than conventional sewer line repair methods.
+Trenchless sewer repair or replacement techniques include pipe relining and hydraulic pipe bursting that are far less invasive and time-consuming than conventional sewer line repair methods.

 Union: A plumbing fitting that joins sections of pipe together so they can be decoupled without cutting through the pipe.